ukri-excalibur/excalibur-tests/README.md

 You can use the framework to run tests on a local system without a scheduler.
 After spack has been installed following the instructions given above, it needs to be told about the software installed on the system.
-On supported HPC systems this is handled by the environment.
+On supported HPC systems this is handled by the spack environment.
 By default an empty spack environment will be created in `spack_environments/generic/default` when you run ReFrame for the first time .To find locally installed compilers run `spack compiler find`.
 To find locally installed packages run `spack external find`.
 This